-During our worship assembly we will spend time remembering the Lord’s sacrifice.
-This time of worship is often referred to as The Lord’s Supper, or Communion of our Lord.
+During our worship assembly on the first day of each week we will spend time remembering the Lord’s sacrifice.
+This time of worship is often referred to as The Lord’s Supper, or the Communion of our Lord.

 In Matthew 26 we read that on the night that our Lord was betrayed, He instituted a memorial asking his disciples to partake of bread, which represents His body, and fruit of the vine; grape juice, in remembrance of his blood.
 It is a simple, yet profound, reminder that He gave His pure, Holy Life as a ransom for our sins.

-During this time, a member of the church will lead our thoughts to the sacrifice that Jesus the Christ made, and expressing our gratitude and asking the Lord’s blessing, in prayer.
+During this time, a member of the church will lead our thoughts to the sacrifice that Jesus the Christ made, and expressing our gratitude and asking the Lord’s blessing, in prayer, for each of the parts of the supper.
 Christians partake of the supper of our Lord, by eating a small portion of bread, and drinking a small portion of the fruit of the vine, each being a reminder of the body and blood of Jesus.

 Partaking in this memorial supper follows the teaching of the Lord, the teaching of His apostles and the example of the New Testament church (1 Corinthians 11:23-26).

 Each first day of the week, we have a convenient time when we allow our members to give as they have prospered.
 This time is set aside, in accordance with Bible teaching (1 Corinthians 16:1-2), for the members of the local church congregation to give money that will enable us to carry out the church’s work.